FAQs

 Do you teach?
 Can I pick your brain about taking pictures?

 Like most photographers, I love to talk shop and am always happy to help people learn (as many people helped me.)
-If you want more formal lessons about specific techniques, then let’s talk about putting together a curriculum.
+If you want more formal lessons about specific techniques, then we can talk about putting together a curriculum.

 Need more information?
 Shoot me an email and we’ll talk!